r-clarissa/vpress-web-bot/README.md

 # About The Project
-This is a simple webpage for maintaining the activeness of the website hosted by automated visits.
+This is a simple web service for maintaining the activeness of the website hosted by automated visits.
 Visit this [site](https://r-clarissa.github.io/vpress-web-bot/) for the live demo.

 ### Specifications
 * Accepts input URL with user's specified frequency (N) of visits